 - To continue and to improve my process of recording my research, especially when I search online databases.
 It's so easy to quickly enter one search term after another, without stopping to record which spelling variation or soundex code I used in each search.
 I know I waste time by repeating searches later on.
 I think I'll create a form to help me.

 - To cite my sources properly.
 It's a lot of work, especially to go back and re-cite 20 years' worth of information that I used to enter in note form on my computer.
 Now that I have RootsMagic, its computerized source citation forms will ease that process, but it still will be time-consuming.
-My goal for this year is to get all the sources I currently have for my husband's and my direct ancestors through our great-great-grandparents' generation cited properly.
+My goal for this year is to get all the sources I currently have for my children's father's and my direct ancestors through our great-great-grandparents' generation cited properly.
 This includes printing up a lot of census records that I have accessed on Ancestry.com, but have not bothered to add to my hard copy files.

 - To photograph and log my genealogical "treasures," items that have once belonged to my ancestors and late relatives.
 My friend Beverly Smith Vorpahl once wrote a terrific article about the importance of documenting these items, so that they will not be carelessly disposed of in the event of your death.
 I also plan to continue to take steps to preserve these items and to educate myself in areas where I am not sure of how to do so.
 I have already ordered two books by Maureen Taylor, Uncovering Your Ancestry Through Family Photographs and Preserving Your Family Photographs: How to Organize, Present, and Restore Your Precious Family Images that should help me in these areas.